Daniel DiNardo: Coadjutor bishop and bishop of Sioux City

-Coadjutor Archbishop and Archbishop of Galveston-Houston
+Coadjutor archbishop and archbishop of Galveston-Houston

-DiNardo was later named coadjutor bishop of the Diocese of Galveston-Houston, by John Paul II on January 16, 2004.
-The diocese was elevated to the rank of a metropolitan archdiocese by John Paul II on December 29, 2004 and he thus became coadjutor archbishop.
+DiNardo was later named coadjutor bishop of Galveston-Houston, by John Paul II on January 16, 2004.
+The diocese was elevated to the rank of a metropolitan archdiocese by John Paul II on December 29, 2004, and he thus became coadjutor archbishop.

-When Pope Benedict XVI accepted the resignation of Archbishop Joseph Fiorenza, DiNardo succeeded him as the second archbishop of Galveston-Houston on February 28, 2006.
+When Pope Benedict XVI accepted the retirement of Archbishop Joseph Fiorenza, DiNardo succeeded him as the second archbishop of Galveston-Houston on February 28, 2006.
 He received the pallium, a vestment worn by metropolitan bishops, from Benedict XVI on June 29 of that year.
 DiNardo once commented, "There is a certain sense of the church in Texas...It is more laid-back, informal, which I think is good."

+Cardinal

-DiNardo was created cardinal-priest of S. Eusebio in the consistory of November 24, 2007.
+DiNardo was created cardinal-priest of Sant' Eusebio Church in Rome during the consistory of November 24, 2007.
 In 2008 he was awarded the Knight Grand Cross of the Order of Merit of the Italian Republic.

-On January 17, 2009, DiNardo was named to the Pontifical Council for Culture.
-In March 2009, he described the choice of President Barack Obama to be the commencement speaker for the University of Notre Dame's graduation ceremony as "very disappointing," given Obama's support for legal abortion.
+In January 2009, DiNardo was named to the Pontifical Council for Culture.

 DiNardo is a board member of the National Catholic Partnership for Persons with Disabilities.
-He is also a board member of Catholic University of America in Washington, D.C., an advisor to the National Association of Pastoral Musicians, a member of the Pontifical Council for the Pastoral Care of Migrants and Itinerant People and a member of the Ad Hoc Committee to Oversee the Use of the Catechism for the USCCB DiNardo is the grand prior of the South West Lieutenancy of the Order of the Holy Sepulchre, a papal order of knighthood, in which he holds the rank of knight grand cross.
+He is also a board member of Catholic University of America in Washington, D.C., an advisor to the National Association of Pastoral Musicians, a member of the Pontifical Council for the Pastoral Care of Migrants and Itinerant People and a member of the Ad Hoc Committee to Oversee the Use of the Catechism for the USCCB.
+DiNardo is the Grand Prior of the USA Southwestern Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem, in which he holds the rank of knight grand cross.

-DiNardo was a cardinal elector who participated in the 2013 papal conclave that selected Pope Francis.
+DiNardo was a cardinal elector who participated in the 2013 papal conclave that selected Pope Francis and in the 2025 papal conclave that elected Pope Leo XIV.